-Its robust construction requires minimal maintenance and enables continuous use in either static or mobile applications in harsh environments.
-Its compact design and low weight of 18 kg makes it easy to transport and deploy.
+Because of its robust construction, the SkyVUE™8 only requires minimal maintenance and can be continuously used in either static or mobile applications in harsh environments.
+Its compact design and low weight of 18 kg make it easy to transport and deploy.

-The SkyVUE™8 has an operating range of 8 km, one of the highest in its class.
-It is easy to use and features advanced signal processing and unique optics to provide superior resolution and performance.
+With an operational reporting range of 8 km, the SkyVUE™8 has one of the highest in its class.
+It is easy to use yet features advanced signal processing and unique optics to provide superior resolution and performance.

-The SkyVUE™8 has many standard features, from a tilting base and two-axis inclinometer for automatic correction of cloud heights.
-Heaters, blowers and sun filter enable operation under all conditions, making deployments possible around the world.
+The SkyVUE™8 has many standard features, from a tilting base and two-axis inclinometer for automatic correction of cloud base heights to heaters, blowers, and a sun filter for operation under all conditions—making deployments possible around the world.

-Unique standard features include an easy-to-operate Stratocumulus calibration, long-life back-up battery and twin clocks to augment its many continuous diagnostic self-checks, to provide assurance of continuous, reliable and accurate performance.Read More
+Unique standard features include an easy-to-operate stratocumulus calibration, long-life back-up battery, and twin clocks to augment its many continuous diagnostic self-checks and provide assurance of continuous, reliable, and accurate performance.Read More

-The SkyVUE™8 LIDAR ceilometer measures cloud height and vertical visibility for meteorological and aviation applications.
-Utilizing LIDAR (LIght Detection And Ranging) technology, the ceilometer transmits fast, low-power laser pulses into the atmosphere and detects back-scattered returns from clouds and aerosols above the instrument.
+The SkyVUE™8 LIDAR ceilometer measures cloud base heights and vertical visibility for meteorological and aviation applications.
+Using LIDAR (LIght Detection And Ranging) technology, the ceilometer transmits fast, low-power laser pulses (not harmful to eyes) into the atmosphere and detects backscattered returns from clouds and aerosols above the instrument.

-A unique, efficient, single lens design increases optical signal-to-noise ratio allowing for larger optics in a compact package improving accuracy and measurement performance.
+A unique, efficient, single-lens design increases optical signal-to-noise ratio and allows for larger optics in a compact package, improving accuracy and measurement performance.

-This approach, along with state-of-the-art electronics, provides a powerful and stable platform from which to measure cloud height and vertical visibility to high accuracy.
-The SkyVUE™8 measures the atmosphere with high stability and repeatability delivering excellent performance in even the harshest of conditions.
+This approach, along with state-of-the-art electronics, provides a powerful and stable platform from which to measure cloud base heights and vertical visibility to high accuracy.
+The SkyVUE™8 measures the atmosphere with high stability and repeatability, delivering excellent performance in even the harshest of conditions.

-The SkyVUE™8 provides information on cloud height, sky condition (up to five layers), vertical visibility and raw backscatter profiles to a range of 8km.
+The SkyVUE™8 provides information on cloud base heights, sky condition (up to five layers), vertical visibility, and raw backscatter profiles to a range of 8 km.

 The unique stratocumulus calibration capability, which allows users to calibrate measurements of scatter coefficients, uses a simple and user-friendly field method, giving complete confidence in the scatter profiles reported and removes the requirement to have the unit sent back for calibration.

-The SkyVUE™8 can be tilted at various angles and up to 24°.
-A small tilt is important as it allows the ceilometer to resist high levels of reflection from large raindrops and frozen particles that can impair vertical type sensors.
+The SkyVUE™8 can be tilted at various angles up to 24°.
+Tilting the SkyVUE™ by even a few degrees can be important, as it allows the ceilometer to resist high levels of reflection from large raindrops and frozen particles that can impair vertical-type sensors.
 The tilt also improves rain run-off on the ceilometer window, resulting in a much higher performance compared with vertical ceilometers.

 Tilting to 24° also means that it can be operated anywhere in the world without the sun shining into the lens and resulting in missing data.
-An internal 2-axis inclinometer provides automatic correction of cloud height at all angles, ensuring ease of installation and confidence that cloud heights are automatically corrected throughout the lifetime of the installation.
+An internal two-axis inclinometer provides automatic correction of cloud base heights at all angles, ensuring ease of installation and confidence that cloud base heights are automatically corrected throughout the lifetime of the installation.

 |Sky Condition||Up to five layers with cover in oktas according to WMO requirements for SYNOP and METAR codes as standard|